josephjaspers/blackcat_tensors/BlackCat_Tensors/README.md

 Last Updated: Thursday, October 14, 2018

-/*  Project: BlackCat_Tensors
- *  Author: JosephJaspers
- *  Copyright 2018
- *
- * This Source Code Form is subject to the terms of the Mozilla Public
- * License, v.
-2.0.
-If a copy of the MPL was not distributed with this
- * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

 BlackCat_Tensors (BCT) is a highly optimized Matrix library designed for NeuralNetwork construction.
 BCT is designed to support GPU computing (CUDA) and CPU multi-threading (OpenMP).
 BCT focuses on delivering a high-level framework for Neural Network construction with low-level performance.